EhsanEqlimi/EhsanEqlimi/README.md

 -  BSc in electrical/biomedical engineering @ Sahand University of Technology, Iran

 -  ## About me
+- I’m into "theory" and understanding "how" systems work.
+-  I like reading about philosophy.
 - Dostoevsky's books stay with me, and I keep revisiting them.
+- Music is always around me.

   [![Anurag’s github stats](https://github-readme-stats.vercel.app/api?username=ehsaneqlimi)](https://github.com/ehsaneqlimi)